What Is Interpersonal Therapy?

 Mental Health Treatment at South Coast Behavioral Health

-If you or a loved one are considering mental health treatment, South Coast Behavioral Health is here to help.
+If you or a loved one are considering mental health treatment, the behavioral therapy experts at South Coast Behavioral Health are here to help.
+We can assist with addiction and mental health issues, including mood disorders and depressive disorders using our psychodynamic therapies.

-Aside from DIT, we offer a variety of mental health treatment approaches, including:
+Aside from DIT therapy, we offer a variety of mental health treatment approaches, including:

 Residential Treatment in California